QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

     plt.show()

-Increasing the marginal propensity to consumer :math:`b` increases the path of output over time.
+Increasing the marginal propensity to consumer :math:`b` increases the path of output over time

 .. code:: ipython3